Participate in TMDL Projects

 The TMDL Team works with local organizations and government agencies to identify and involve appropriate stakeholders in a particular project.
 The TCEQ also uses notices in print and electronic media to let people know about projects in their area.

-Find a current project, and check out the "Public Participation" or "Get Involved" section to learn more about particular stakeholder groups.
+Find a current project, and check out the "Get Involved" section to learn more about particular stakeholder groups.